 Unhealthy relationships can only offer brokenness.
 One or both individuals endure pain and suffering.
-We compromise our emotional integrity when we hold on to relationships which produce only negative outcomes.
-For many individuals, the unanswered question is “why do we stay?”
-The simple fact is that once our fragile hearts are broken; we no longer possess the strength to identify and pursue our options.
+We compromise our emotional integrity when we hold on to relationships that produce only adverse outcomes.
+For many individuals, the unanswered question is, “why do we stay?”
+The simple fact is that once our fragile hearts are broken, we no longer possess the strength to identify and pursue our options.
 Our weakened state of mind creates reasons to accept dysfunction as an acceptable fate for our lives.

 How do we move forward when we are emotionally wounded?
 There are a couple of viable options.

 1. Avoid analyzing the reasons for the unhealthy status of the relationship.
-Trying to determine what led to the negative behaviors will either end in blaming yourself or a compromise to stay in the destructive relationship.
+Trying to determine what led to the harmful behaviors will either end in blaming yourself or a compromise for staying in a destructive relationship.

 3. If it is not possible to achieve harmony; then let go of guilt and fear, and exit the relationship.